 - If you are concerned about the bear ears being floppy, you can crochet over a chenille pipe cleaner in Round 4 of the bear ears to help support them.

-Get an ad-free PDF version of this Crochet Animal Ears Headbands Pattern HERE on Ravelry or HERE on Etsy.
+Get an ad-free PDF version of this Crochet Animal Ears Headbands Pattern in my Ravelry or Etsy. shops

 Crochet Animal Ears Headband Free Crochet Pattern

 Round 1: Using Fable Fur in Kuma and 5.5mm crochet hook, make a MC and SC 6 into the MC.
 (6)